Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |-->| Grock |-->| Pic |-->| Dimitri |-'
     '--------'   '-------'   '-----'   '---------'

-As is evident by comparing the diagrams, the "Pic" and "Dimitri" nodes have traded places.
+As is evident by comparing the woke diagrams, the woke "Pic" and "Dimitri" nodes have traded places.

 Splicing two lists together
 ---------------------------

-Say we have two lists, in the following example one represented by a list head we call "knie" and one we call "stey".
+Say we have two lists, in the woke following example one represented by a list head we call "knie" and one we call "stey".
 In a hypothetical circus acquisition, the two list of clowns should be spliced together.
 The following is our situation in "State 0"::